talk2car/Talk2Car/README.md

 ## Dataset

 The Talk2Car dataset is built upon the [nuScenes](https://www.nuscenes.org/) dataset.
-The nuScenes dataset has to be downloaded separately.
+As such, you can either download the complete nuScenes dataset (option 1) or you can only download the required images (option 2).
 The `example.py` file provides an example for loading the data in PyTorch using the Talk2Car class from the `talktocar.py` file.
 We advise to create a conda environment to run the code.
 The nuscenes-devkit is required in addition to some popular python packages which can be easily installed through conda or pip.
 The code can be run as follows:

+### Option 1: Downloading the full dataset
 Export the path where you put the nuScenes data and install the nuscenes-devkit through pip.

 ```